Aggregate Loading in Nosing Materials of Parking Deck Expansion Joint Systems

 - Compressive strength is necessary to resist the effects of suddenly applied vehicle loads especially during braking, turning, and under acceleration from a standstill.

-Succumbing to the temptation to over-extend resins with aggregate has disastrous effects on performance of the nosing material in this application.
+Succumbing to the temptation to over-extend resins with aggregate cna have disastrous effects on performance of the nosing material in this application.

 The Negative Effects of Heavy Aggregate Loading are: